I am an online writer who enjoys writing about modern pop culture.

 Even as I sit here typing this while listening to the song, I can't help but move around!
 It's a rare thing, an electro house song that hits you hard while cushioning your blow; its unrelenting bass makes you so unbelievably pumped up that you feel like you are ready for anything, but in a way that oozes positivity and creativity.
 It literally blows the sub-woofer away, pounding it with a heavy 4/4 kick matched with a punchy sub bass, on top of a cascade of sounds and a lovely vocal.
 It all comes together for 3 minutes of anarchic bliss.

-9: Swedish House Mafia vs. Knife Party--Antidote
+9. "Antidote" by Swedish House Mafia vs. Knife Party

 Knife Party and Swedish House Mafia collaborate (battle?) here, providing us with an extremely dark yet invigorating song.